Text Processing

 Sample of Regular Expression Parsing

-If the text you are parsing is well-formatted then you can use Boost.Regex, rather than a full-blown parser implementation using Boost.Spirit.
+If the text you are parsing is well-formatted then you can use Boost.Regex which we will base our sample on here, rather than a full-blown parser implementation using Boost.Spirit.

 We’ll write a program that scans a string for dates in the format "YYYY-MM-DD" and validates them.
 The code: